ian-whitestone/ian-whitestone.github.io/_posts/2021-07-25-serverless-ml-deployments.md

     <img width="100%" src="{{ site.baseurl }}{% link images/serverless-ml-deployments/log_parsing.png %}">
 </p>

 [5] Using provisioned concurrency will significantly increase costs.
-Ideally, AWS would only start directing requests to the new instances once they are warm when autoscaling, which would reduce the need for this...
+Ideally, AWS would only start directing requests to the new instances once they are warm when autoscaling, which would reduce the need for this...An untested workaround you could try as a cheaper alternate: schedule a separate lambda function that runs every 10 minutes and fires off X simulataneous requests (use locust!).
+This should cause X new lambda functions to spin up, and in theory they'd stay warm for the next 15 minutes.
+X would be the desired number of Lambda functions available to serve requests.